-Drop Off & Pick Up
+• Drop Off & Pick Up

 Drop- off in the morning begins a maximum of 30 minutes before classes begin (8:00 a.m.).
 Children must enter the school campus through the back gate.
 Once on campus all students are to remain on site.
 The gates are closed and locked at 8:30 a.m.
-All students arriving after 8:30 a.m. must sign in at the front office.
+All students arriving after 8:30 a.m. must be dropped off and sign in at the front office.

-Pick- up for Kindergarten starts at 3:00 p.m. on Tuesday-Friday. parents/guardians/caregivers will meet their child at the classroom.
+Pick- up for Kindergarten starts at 2:00 p.m. on Tuesday-Friday.
+All parents/guardians/caregivers will meet their child at the classroom.
 Written parent permission must be on file in the office for a non- parent/guardian to pick up a student.
+Those K students with siblings are welcome to stay until 3 p.m.
 The front office will communicate with teachers regarding permissions for pick up.

-Pick up begins for 1st-8th grades at 3:00 p.m., for a 15- minute duration (until 3:15 p.m.
+Pick up begins for 1st-8th grades at 3:00 p.m., for a 25- minute duration (until 3:25 p.m.
 T-Fri).
 Parents have the responsibility and authority to decide how their child is picked up.
-If a parent chooses for their child to walk home or walk across the street or walk to the parking lot or park, they must communicate this with their child.
-If a parent wishes for the teacher to be aware of the plan, the must communicate this with the teacher.
+If a parent chooses for their child to walk or bike home or walk across the street or walk to the corner, they must communicate this with their child and the front office and teacher in writing.
 We encourage parents to come into the classroom at least one time per week to pick up their child(ren).
-This fosters communication between parents/guardians/caregivers and teachers and allows parents to see student work.
+This fosters communication between parents/guardians/care- givers and teachers and allows parents to see student work.